Birch Bayh Federal Building and U.S. Courthouse

-Recent Renovations During a recent Recovery Act project completed in 2012, several pieces of the building's Fine Arts Collection were restored, including the exterior sculptures by John Massey Rhind (read more).
+Recent Renovations During a recent Recovery Act project completed in 2012, several pieces of the building's Fine Arts Collection were restored, including the exterior sculptures by John Massey Rhind (read more and view additional photos).
 The project also replaced the courthouse's roof, installed a vegetative green roof in the central courtyard and a rainwater harvesting system, restored exterior windows, and upgraded the fire protection system, heating and air conditioning system, temperature controls, plumbing, electrical service, and lighting.
 The building received Leadership in Energy and Environmental Design (LEED®) Gold Certification for New Construction in August 2013 and is a certified ENERGY STAR® building.